 Where exactly do you meet on the LSUS campus?

 We are in the University Center building.
 Our main gathering is in the theater and we use various classrooms for our kids’ spaces.
 Have no fear about finding us though!
 Every Sunday we have signs at the main entries and directional signs for parking and walking up.

 Do I need a tag to park on campus?

 What happens during a gathering, and how long do they last?

-Our gatherings last about an hour and ten minutes.
+Our gatherings last about 75 minutes.
 They include teaching, singing, and communion.

 What is communion?